NetApp/FSx-ONTAP-samples-scripts/EKS/Backup-EKS-Applications-with-Trident-Protect/README.md

 - [Restore backup to a different namespace](#restore-backup-to-a-different-namespace)

 ### Restore backup to the same namespace
-To restore your appilcation in the same namespace, create an `BackupInPlaceRestore` configuration file named `trident-restore-inplace.yaml` with the following contents:
+To restore your application in the same namespace, create an `BackupInPlaceRestore` configuration file named `trident-restore-inplace.yaml` with the following contents:

 ```markdown
 apiVersion: protect.trident.netapp.io/v1